swiss-territorial-data-lab/proj-dqry/README.md

 The description of each script can be found [here](./scripts/README.md).

-Object detection is performed with tools present in the `object-detector` git repository.
-A description of the scripts used is presented [here](https://github.com/swiss-territorial-data-lab/object-detector).
+Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.

  ## Workflow instructions